Crispy Brussels Sprouts with Fish Sauce VinaigretteJump to Recipe

-Brussels Sprouts are one of my favorite veggie side dishes and I’m really happy that they are having a resurgence in the US right now.
-I’ve seen them on the menu in a few different restaurants recently as standalone appetizers and so I thought I’d show you one of my absolute favorite crispy brussels sprouts variations.
+Brussels Sprouts are one of my favorite veggie side dishes and I’m really happy that they have had a resurgence in the US.
+I keep seeing crispy brussels sprouts on various menus as standalone appetizers and so I thought I’d show you one of my absolute favorite crispy brussels sprouts variations.

 If prepared correctly, they can be really delicious and a great start to a meal (or a side).